brittanynalexander/Azure-VMs/README.md

 # Creating an Azure Virtual Machine (VM)
-In this tutorial, we'll observe how to create an Azure Virtual Machine (VM) and utilize Remote Desktop to connect to the created VM!
+In this tutorial, we'll walk through how to create an Azure Virtual Machine (VM) and utilize Remote Desktop to connect to the created VM!

 <h2>Environments and Technologies Used</h2>